YoshKoz/theBeerNameGenerator/README.md

 - You need an active Midjourney subscription to use the image generation feature
 - The image generation happens in Discord, not directly in the web application
 - Make sure to keep your webhook URL private to prevent unauthorized use
+- The application stores your generated beer names in localStorage

 ## Technologies Used

 - HTML, CSS, JavaScript
+- LocalStorage for history persistence
 - Discord Webhooks
 - Midjourney AI

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.